Nursing supports the physical, mental, emotional, and spiritual needs of those requiring medical care.

 - Provide medical assistance to patients suffering from injuries and trauma

 - Check patient vital signs and overall health

-For more information on the various career fields available within the nursing field check out: Careers in nursing
+For more information on the various career opportunities within nursing, check out, Careers in nursing.